U.S. DEPARTMENT OF THE INTERIOR

 Carson City District

-The Bureau of Land Management (BLM), Carson City District Office, the Carson & Bridgeport Ranger Districts of the Humboldt-Toiyabe National Forest, and the Nevada Division of Forestry’s Sierra Forest Fire Protection District announce the lifting of fire restrictions that have been in place since June 18, 2012.
+The Bureau of Land Management (BLM) Carson City District Office, the Carson and Bridgeport Ranger Districts of the Humboldt-Toiyabe National Forest (USFS), U.S. Fish & Wildlife Service (USFWS), Bureau of Indian Affairs (BIA), and the Nevada Division of Forestry’s (NDF) announce the lifting of fire restrictions that have been in place since June 28, 2013.
+Restrictions will expire at 12:01 a.m., Friday morning, Sept.
+27, 2013.
+Additionally, the cooperating agencies of Storey County Fire Protection District and Carson City Fire Department will also be removing restrictions within their jurisdictions.

 "Decreasing daily sunlight, increasing fuel moisture levels, and cooler evening temperatures are allowing us to lift fire restrictions," note the agency Fire Management Officers.
-"However, the potential threat for wildfires remains high until we receive significant moisture this fall.
+"However, the potential threat for wildfires remains high until we receive significant moisture.
 We encourage the public to continue enjoying their federal, state, and private lands responsibly by being very careful with any fire.”

 Carson City District 5665 Morgan Mill Road Carson City, NV 89701